seamapi/visionline-integration-example-go/README.md

 ## Step Five: Assign User Access

+> You can see all your ACS credentials with `seam acs entrances list`, entrances are typically
+> named like "Room 301" or "Front Entrance", but in our demo data it's an empty string (sorry)

 - `seam acs entrances grant-access`
   - For `acs_user_id` select `Visionline` and `jane@example.com`
   - For `acs_entrance_id` select any entrance